JopjeKnopje/fdf/README.md

 - [ ] Perspective camera.
 - [ ] Calculate the initial size of the wireframe so it fits perfectly in the window (also do this on resize).
 - [ ] Mouse dragging to move wireframe.
+- [x] Check for newline when counting width.
 - [ ] Draw square for all the point colors.
 - [ ] Speed-up big maps.